Adarshkumar14/hello-node.js/README.md

               name: aws-secret
     env:
+        ##  It defines the mode of the experiment
+        ##Supported values: setup, cleanup
         - name: MODE
           value: "setup"

+         ## It defines the platform of the k8s cluster
+         ## Supported value: eks
         - name: PLATFORM
           value: "eks"

+        ## It defines the kubectl-Kudo version
+        - name: KUDO_VERSION
+          value:
 ```
 It takes few minutes to setup the kafka cluster